ajantaju/F4FEVR/README.md

 - Do not save in power armor.
 - Power armor helmet can be configured with PA Helmet Configuration holotape.
+- If aiming with scopes seems off, edit BetterScopes.ini eyeOffset value (Default was 2.65) This may depend on headset and/or your pupil distance.
+You can also set your dominant eye here.

 ## Notes: